Railroad Museum of New England: The Naugatuck Railroad reborn (1996-present)

-In early 1995, the RMNE was offered the opportunity to develop the ex-New Haven line from Waterbury to Torrington line, owned by Connecticut Department of Transportation (CDOT).
+In early 1995, the RMNE was offered the opportunity to develop the ex-New Haven line from Waterbury to Torrington, owned by the Connecticut Department of Transportation (CDOT).
 RMNE chartered a "new" Naugatuck Railroad Company in June 1995 (150 years to the month after the original Naugatuck Railroad charter in 1845) and worked with CDOT Rail Operations to get the new railroad into operation during the 1996 season.

 Efforts came to fruition in September 1996 when the current Naugatuck Railroad commenced a tourist scenic train over the 19.6 mi of the Naugatuck Railroad's right-of-way that had opened for service in September 1849.

 The railroad is headquartered at Thomaston station, built in 1881 and last used by passengers in 1958.
 Disused for many years, it was set on fire by vandals in 1993.
 Ownership was transferred to RMNE in 1996.
 With a grant from a local bank, the roof was replaced in 1997.
 Volunteers have been steadily repairing and restoring the building to its mid-century appearance.
+The station also houses historic railroad displays, and a display track that houses historic railroad equipment is also located at the Thomaston Station.

 Tourist excursions are run several days a week between May and December from the historic Thomaston Station.
-The 75-minute trip runs between Thomaston Dam and Waterville, covering about 20 mi total.
-Occasional passenger shuttles operate from East Litchfield and Torrington.
+The length of the railroad is about 20 mi total.
+Excursions operate between Waterbury and Torrington.

+The railroad's restoration shop and storage yard are located in Waterbury, Connecticut.

 Special event trains are run during fall and winter months.

 RMNE has an extensive collection of locomotives and rolling stock of New England heritage, with over 60 pieces of full-sized railroad equipment.
 The New Haven, Boston & Maine, Maine Central, Rutland, and Bangor & Aroostook railroads are represented.
 Numerous smaller items, from signals to railroad corporate records, are also part of RMNE's artifact holdings.

-Volunteers operate the trains and maintain the locomotives and other rolling stock.
+Museum volunteers and Naugatuck Railroad employees operate the trains and maintain the locomotives and other rolling stock.

-Equipment

-The following is a partial roster of historic locomotives preserved by RMNE and Naugatuck Railroad.